Quantum Analysis is evaluated for the amount of summer monsoon rainfall over Indian monsoon region during June- July....

 Monsoon advances into Central India and North India between 20th - 30th June.

-iii) Monsoon moves into Pakistan around 1st - 12th of July.
+iii) Monsoon moves into Pakistan around 1st - 10th of July in phases.

 B) Mid June to July end, we can see normal rainfall and progress of the SWM in all of Sub-Continent regions.
 Neutral conditions in the Pacific Oceans will send a few "pulses" to create "in situ" systems in the Bay, and the first 2 months could see around 3/4 noteworthy systems traversing the Sub continent.
 WDs will be few, hence, we can expect a few systems from Bay to track towards Central and Northern India, resulting in good rains in the plains of N.India and Northern Pakistan regions..and fairly good above normal rains in Nepal.

-Thus, June and July rains should be normal for these months.
+Thus, except for the above patch, June and July rains should be normal for the rest of the regions.

 This estimate is based absolutely on the situation as it shows and stands today.